 Program DescriptionThe purpose of the Business & Industrial (B&I) Guaranteed Loan Program is to improve, develop, or finance business, industry, and employment and improve the economic and environmental climate in rural communities.
 This purpose is achieved by bolstering the existing private credit structure through the guarantee of quality loans which will provide lasting community benefits.

 - A cooperative organization, corporation, partnership, or other legal entity organized and operated on a profit or nonprofit basis

 - An Indian tribe on a Federal or state reservation or other Federally recognized tribal group, or

 - Promote the conservation, development, and use of water for aquaculture, or

 - Reduce reliance on nonrenewable energy resources by encouraging the development and construction of renewable energy systems.

 Loan TermsThe interest rate for the guaranteed loan will be negotiated between the lender and the applicant and may be either fixed or variable as long as it is a legal rate.
 Interest rates are subject to Agency review and approval.
 The variable interest rate may be adjusted at different intervals during the term of the loan, but the adjustments may not be more often than quarterly.

 The annual renewal fee is paid once a year and is required to maintain the enforceability of the guarantee as to the lender.
-There is also an up front guarantee fee of two percent.
-A limited amount of loans may be guaranteed with a one percent fee, subject to meeting regulatory requirements.
+There is also an upfront guarantee fee of three percent.
+A limited amount of loans may be guaranteed with a two percent fee, subject to meeting regulatory requirements.